mjeanmar/mdi-basic-training/_docs/hpc-servers/account.md

 To work on a remote HPC server you must have access to one.

-The MDI basic training is written for people at the University of Michigan, so instructions here are specific to our
+MDI basic training is written for people at the University of Michigan, so instructions here are specific to our
 [Great Lakes server cluster](https://arc.umich.edu/greatlakes/).